 When the RESET Pin Configuration (RSTPINCFG) bits in FUSE.SYSCFG0 are 0x0, the RESET pin is configured as GPIO.
-To avoid a potential conflict between the GPIO actively driving the output and a 12V UPDI enable sequence initiation, the GPIO output driver is disabled for 768 OSC32K cycles after a System Reset.
-Enable any interrupts for this pin only after this period.
+To avoid the potential conflict between the GPIO actively driving the output and a 12V UPDI enable sequence initiation, a timer protection is disabling the output enable for a minimum time of 8.8 ms after each System Reset.